-During a long term SHTF / teotwawki survival situation, fishing will be an important way to gather food.
+If a long term SHTF / teotwawki survival situation were to happen, fishing will be an important way to gather food.
 One of the goals of this fishing / camping trip is to practice our SHTF / teotwawki fishing skills. another goal of this trip is to make observations about issues that people might run into.

 There are a lot of people out there who plan on bugging out to the wilderness after the food and water run out at their home.
 Part of the SHTF survival plans are along the lines of “when we run out of food, we will have to go to the food”.
 This usually includes grabbing the bug out bag and bug out to a wilderness location where they survival can hunt, fish and gather wild foods.